Terms and Conditions for Employers

 4. Special conditions for recruitment agencies and other third party recruiters.

-1. Third party recruiters must provide the name of the client organisation to Careers and Employment, if requested to do so.
+1. Third party recruiters must provide the name of the client organisation to Careers and Employability, if requested to do so.

-2. Careers and Employment will not disclose the name of the client organisation to anyone unless required to do so by law.
+2. Careers and Employability will not disclose the name of the client organisation to anyone unless required to do so by law.

 3. Only genuine job vacancies are to be submitted.